RECOVERY STARTS HERE!

 A guide for parents on ASAP assessment and treatment.

-Parents seeking assessment or treatment for their teens often have questions about the process.
-This guide for parents includes information that parents have told us helped them to make a treatment decision.
+Parents seeking assessment or treatment for their teens and young adults often have questions about the process.
+This guide for caregivers includes information that previous families have told us helped them to make a treatment decision.

-Before bringing your teen for an assessment, you may feel:
+Before coming for an assessment, you may feel:

 Step 1: Call ASAP to Get Started

-• Our intake specialists will collect the pertinent information, including insurance information, and schedule your teen for an assessment appointment with a member of our clinical staff.
+- Our intake specialists will collect the pertinent information, including insurance information, and schedule your teen or young adult for an assessment appointment with a member of our clinical staff.

 Step 2: Attend a Formal Assessment

-• Please plan two hours for your teen’s assessment.
+- Please plan two hours for your assessment.

-• A parent or guardian is required to attend the assessment.
+- A parent or guardian is required to attend the assessment for all clients 19 or younger.
 This is another way to encourage familial involvement in the recovery process.
 Parents or guardians will fill out a Parent Assessment during the assessment that will cover family history as well as specific information about your teen.
 We use the parental view as one component in making a recommendation.

 Remember, ASAP is a partner, working to assist you in helping your child.